 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Sometimes, your child must go without food or drink before sedation.
-Your child might also need to go without food or drink before certain procedures, scans, or tests without sedation.
+Sometimes, your child must go without food or drink before certain procedures, scans, or tests.

-Going without food before a test is called fasting.
-You might also hear it called NPO, which is short for Latin words that mean “nothing by mouth."
+Not eating or drinking before a test is called fasting.
+You might also hear it called NPO, which is short for a Latin phrase that means “nothing by mouth."

 There are several reasons your child may need to fast before a procedure or test:

 Below are some general guidelines for fasting.
-These apply to children who can eat or drink by mouth or who are fed using a nasogastric (NG), nasojejunal (NJ), or gastrostomy (G) tube.
+These apply to children who can eat or drink by mouth as well as those who have a feeding tube.
+Fasting guidelines can differ based on the type of test, so always follow your care team’s instructions.

-Please note that Ensure® Clear and similar products are not approved clear liquids.
+Please note that Ensure® Clear nutrition drink and similar products are not approved clear liquids.

-On the morning of anesthesia, give your child all medicines they would normally take unless your child’s care team tells you not to give them.
-Bring all home medicines with you on the day of anesthesia or sedation.
+On the morning of general anesthesia, give your child all medicines they would normally take unless your child’s care team tells you not to give them.

-Usually, taking medicine with a sip of an approved clear liquid will not delay sedation.
-Medicines taken with any other liquid or solid food, such as yogurt or applesauce, will delay sedation or anesthesia.
+Usually, taking medicine with a sip of an approved clear liquid will not delay your child’s procedure.
+Medicines taken with any other liquid or solid food, such as yogurt or applesauce, will delay general anesthesia.